Ukraine invasion: What to know as Russian forces target Kyiv

 The West has taken a military option in Ukraine off the table, but world leaders — with the exception of Moscow ally China — are preparing measures aimed at hurting the Russian economy and its leaders, including President Putin’s inner circle.

-French President Emmanuel Macron said his country and its allies have decided to further sanction individuals, and impose penalties targeting finance, energy and other sectors.

-Macron also said the European Union has decided on an “unprecedented” 1.5 billion euros ($1.68 billion) in economic aid for Ukraine.

-Latvia’s foreign minister said the EU on Friday agreed to freeze the assets of Putin and his foreign minister Sergey Lavrov.
-But it was unclear how badly they would be hit by such a move.
+The EU on Friday unanimously agreed to freeze the assets of Putin and his foreign minister Sergey Lavrov.

 Luxembourg's foreign minister, Jean Asselborn said even further sanctions were still possible, including booting Russia off SWIFT, the dominant system for global financial transactions.